The Longest Car Warranties in the UK

 SsangYong

 Although not as good as before, though, that’s still pretty superb protection from unexpected labour costs and repair costs.
-It also includes some wear and tear components for the first year or 12,000 miles of the car’s life such as the clutch and brakes, which not all warranties include.
+And happily, when Ssangyong was bought out and rebranded as KGM later in 2023, the warranty package was maintained.
+The package also includes some wear and tear components for the first year or 12,000 miles of the car’s life, such as the clutch and brakes, which not all warranties include.
 Another benefit of SsangYong’s cover is it includes items like wheel bearings and many suspension components.
 For higher mileage drivers, this is a great way to reduce ownership costs.
 In partnership with the RAC, SsangYong also provides 12 months of roadside assistance in the UK and Europe with its new cars, saving you the cost of breakdown insurance for a year.

 Search for a SsangYong on CarGurus